Azure/azure-iot-library/hal/README.md

 Associates a HAL namespace and documentation with this server class.
 It can be used multiple times; the first namespace provided will be treated as the default namespace for any non-namespaced rels used within this server.
 * `ns` [string]: The namespace's name.
 * `options` [provides.Options.Namespace] *(optional)*:
     * `href` [string]: The documentation link representing this namespace; this contains the placeholder 'rel' for the rels provided by the routes of this server, as per the HAL spec.
-It can accept either URI-template or Express syntax, though the latter is required for automated documentation.
+It can accept either URI-template or Express syntax, as per the `@route` decorator.
 Default is '/docs/&lt;namespace&gt;/:rel'.
     * `auto` [boolean]: Indicates whether to automatically generate documentation from the `description` attributes, described below; default is false if `href` is specified, true otherwise.

 #### `@middleware(handler, [options])`